Turkic mythology: Korkut Ata stories

 The Book of Dede Korkut from the 11th century covers twelve legendary stories of the Oghuz Turks, one of the major branches of the Turkic peoples.
 It originates from the state of Oghuz Yabghu period of the Turks, from when Tengriist elements in the Turkic culture were still predominant.
 It consists of a prologue and twelve different stories.
 The legendary story which begins in Central Asia is narrated by a dramatis personae, in most cases by Korkut Ata himself.
 Korkut Ata heritage (stories, tales, music related to Korkut Ata) represented by Azerbaijan, Kazakhstan and Turkey was included in the Representative List of the Intangible Cultural Heritage of Humanity of UNESCO in November 2018 as an example of multi-ethnic culture.

 The Prince and Three demons

-An Uighur Manichaean text fragment, narrates a story about a prince and three demons.
+A Uighur Manichaean text fragment narrates a story about a prince and three demons.
 The demons quarrel over three magical items: a cap which turns people invisible, sandals which can bring people to any place they wish, and staff which belongs to the sandals.
 The demons request the prince to distribute the magical items among the demons.
 Therefore, he shots three arrows into three different directions and claims that the demon who brings back an arrow first will receive the cap, the second one the staff, and the third will receive the sandals.
 Once the demons start chasing the arrows, the prince puts on the cap on his head and vanishes with the power of the sandals and the staff.